bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 * It must be named `config.json`, must reside in the root of your `<theme-name>` top level subdirectory (e.g.: `/cornerstone/config.json`), and must contain valid JSON.
 * The maximum allowable size for a theme's `config.json` file is 64 KB.
 Exceeding this limit will trigger an error upon uploading the theme to BigCommerce.
 * Each key's value is restricted to 64 characters.
 Exceeding this limit will similarly trigger an upload error.

-* Other than these size constraints, there is no limit on the number of keys and values that you can place in a theme's `config.json`.
+Apart from the aforementioned size constraints, there is no limit on the number of keys and values that you can place in a theme's `config.json`.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--warning">